metarank/metarank/doc/howto/autofeature.md

 # Automatic feature engineering

-A typical problem: to write a Metarank [config file](../configuration/overview.md) with event to feature mapping, you need to read docs on [feature extraction](../configuration/feature-extractors.md) and well-understand your click-through input dataset:
+A typical problem: to write a Metarank [config file](../configuration/overview.md) with event to feature mapping, you need to read the docs on [feature extraction](../configuration/feature-extractors.md) and well-understand your click-through input dataset:
-* Which fields to items have?
-Which values each field has?
+* Which fields do items have?
+Which values does each field have?
-* Are these values look like categories?
+* Do these values look like categories?
-* How many unique values are per field?
+* How many unique values are there per field?

-Nobody likes reading docs and writing YAML, so Metarank has an [AutoML level-4 style](https://medium.com/@tunguz/six-levels-of-auto-ml-a277aa1f0f38) generator of typical feature extractors based on the [click-through dataset](../event-schema.md) you already have.
+Nobody likes reading docs and writing YAML, so Metarank has an [AutoML level-4 style](https://medium.com/@tunguz/six-levels-of-auto-ml-a277aa1f0f38) generator of typical feature extractors based on the [historical click-through dataset](../event-schema.md) you already have.

 ## Running the autofeature generator